-- Noise from games and sports being played including practice sessions - Noise from vehicles visiting the site including engine noise and car doors opening/closing - Noise from campers on the site
+- Noise from games and sports being played including practice sessions - Noise from social activities in the community centre - Noise from vehicles visiting the site including engine noise and car doors opening/closing

 The noise generated from the activities on the site will be of a type and level that commonly occurs and is generally acceptable within the rural environment.
 Effects of noise on the site can be mitigated by restricting activities between certain hours and ensuring noise levels do not exceed typical rural standards.
-Mitigation will occur via the proposed conditions for noise that apply to rural recreation reserves.
+The activities are unlikely to have adverse effects on nearby residents because of the generally large distances between dwellings in the rural environment (apart from the adjacent dwelling to the east of the reserve).
+Mitigation will occur via the proposed conditions for noise that specifically apply to this designation.